imkaywu/3drecon_dataset/result.md

 ## Datasets <a name="dataset"></a>

 We generate a dataset of four objects, see `Dataset` and `Recon` page.
 The mapping from problem conditions to algorithms are summarized in the table below.
-The reconstruction results of test objects and those of the baseline method are shown in the figure below.
+The reconstruction results of test objects and those of the baseline method are shown in the **Figure 1**.
 See the corresponding videos for mor details.

 | Class # | Object | Texture | Albedo | Specular | Rough | Mapping |
 | :------ | :----- | :------ | :----- | :------- | :---- | :-----: |